Uma-Shettar/parking_app_24f2000817/README.md

-# vehicle_parking_app
+# MAD-1_Parking_App
-  The Vehicle Parking App - is a multi-user web application to manage 4-wheeler parking.
+  It is a multi-user web application to manage 4-wheeler parking.
 Admins can create
 and manage parking lots and monitor all user activity.
 Users can register, book, and release
 spots.